 Anyway, what starts off like a pretty normal day for our nameless protagonist, quickly becomes a series of odd incidents.
 Little by little, the story unfolds by way of mini-games and puzzles, making the otherwise simple task of going out to get milk far more complex than it should be.
 Then again, where’d the fun be, if all he had to do was stop by the shop and buy it?
 Exactly.

-That said, some of the issues I encountered almost made me feel bad for the little guy as triggering a certain hotspot took some serious trial and error, since the game was picky about where I had to stand for it to register.
+That said, some of the issues I encountered almost made me feel bad for the little guy as triggering a certain hotspot took some serious trial and error since the game was picky about where I had to stand for it to register.
 There are also a few less-than-obvious puzzles, which… well, let’s just say you’d do well to keep more than just your eyes open.
 Or not, depending on the situation.
 You’ll see (get it?).

-In an attempt to mix things up now and then, the game will cast you into a mini-game, which must be beat before proceeding.
+In an attempt to mix things up now and then, the game will cast you into a mini-game, which must be beaten before proceeding.
 As far as I can tell, these are actually the only times at which dying is possible, although your untimely demise only sets you back a few seconds, and heck, the challenge is hardly overwhelming.
 They do make for a nice distraction after all that wandering around, though.

-With its pixellated look, chippy tunes, strange plot and puzzles that range from interesting to downright obscure, there’s definitely fun to be had here (aside from a few road bumps, like that darn rainy area).
-Oh and the credits will roll for most after around half an hour, which makes You Are Not A Banana Chapter 1 a brief, yet somewhat entertaining, experience.
+With its pixellated look, chippy tunes, strange plot, and puzzles that range from interesting to downright obscure, there’s definitely fun to be had here (aside from a few road bumps, like that darn rainy area).
+Oh, and the credits will roll for most after around half an hour, which makes You Are Not A Banana Chapter 1 a brief, yet somewhat entertaining, experience.
 I certainly had fun with it.
 Now, where’s chapter 2?